Adams County reports 200 new COVID-19 cases in 28 days - Mississippi's Best Community Newspaper

 Adams County reports 200 new COVID-19 cases in 28 days

-NATCHEZ — The Mississippi State Department of Health reported 1,272 new confirmed COVID-19 cases and 17 COVID-19 deaths on Thursday as COVID-19 numbers rise throughout the nation.
+NATCHEZ — The Mississippi State Department of Health reported 1,272 new confirmed COVID-19 cases and 17 COVID-19 deaths statewide on Thursday as COVID-19 numbers rise throughout the nation.

 In Adams County and the Miss-Lou, schools and athletic programs have reported outbreaks in recent days necessitating quarantines and virtual schooling as Adams County’s total confirmed COVID-19 cases rose to 1,209 and 47 deaths in Thursday’s MSDH report.